Tule River: Mainstem

 From the confluence, the Tule River flows about 10 mi south and west, still following State Route 190, to Lake Success.
 Before emptying into the lake, it is joined by Campbell Creek from the north, and Graham Creek from the east.
 The South Fork of the Tule River joins the river in Lake Success.
 The river then exits the Success Dam and flows west into Porterville, and winds west to the former bed of Tulare Lake.
 It passes the cities of Tipton and Corcoran, and splits into many channels, eventually disappearing into multiple agricultural irrigation and drainage channels.
 The river terminates about 9 mi east-northeast of Kettleman City in Kings County at a junction with a canal carrying water from the Kings River.

+Ecology

+North American beaver (Castor canadensis) were returned to the river for the first time in over 100 years by the California Department of Fish and Wildlife (CDFW) and the Tule River tribe in June, 2024.
+Kenneth McDarment, a Tule River Tribe member and past tribal councilman, led the effort with CDFW to return beaver for their potential to improve habitat conditions for endangered amphibians and birds that live in the area, including foothill and southern mountain yellow-legged frogs, western pond turtles, least Bell’s vireo and southwestern willow flycatchers.
+These initial releases were to two tributaries of the South Fork Tule River, Eagle Creek and Miner Creek.